folio-org/okapi/doc/guide.md

 has a very trivial implementation of this, and the moduleTest shows a module Descriptor that defines this interface.

-The tenantPermissions interface was introduced in version 1.1
+The tenantPermissions interface was introduced in Okapi version 1.1

 ### Instrumentation